anjjriit/view-maker/README.md

 The make:foundation command has the following arguments:

 ```
-php artisan make:foundation {ModelName} {MasterPageName} {TemplateType}
+php artisan make:foundation {ModelName} {MasterPageName} {TemplateType} {IndexOnly=false}
 ```

+The last argument is optional and indicates that you only want the index view in the view folder.
+By default it is false, so unless you indicate otherwise, you will get all the views.
+If you do wish to use that option, you must enter the word 'index' as your last argument, no quotes.

-So for example, if you wanted to create a model named Widget, and you had a master page named master.blade.php, you may do one of the following:
+Let's look at some typical examples.
+If you wanted to create a model named Widget, and you had a master page named master.blade.php, you may do one of the following:

 ```